egirna/icapeg/README.md

 Likewise if what you are downloading is malicious, apart from the error page, there will be terminal logs such as:
 ![filenotok](img/filenotok.png).

 To test properly using malicious files , visit the [Eicar Test File Site](https://www.eicar.org/?page_id=3950), and try to download a malicious file, check the logs.
+If you are still not getting any logs whatsoever, please check your proxy(squid) setup.

 ## Things to keep in mind